HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Experiments

-To comprehensively evaluate the effectiveness of our hierarchical speculative decoding framework, we conduct experiments across three benchmarks (OmniDocBench v1.5, olmOCR-Bench, and Ocean-OCR-Bench) and multiple models, including the specialized document parser dots.ocr and general-purpose VLMs (Qwen3-VL-8B and Qwen3-VL-2B). \cref{tab:omni,tab:olm,tab:ocean} demonstrate that our method achieves consistent and substantial speedups across diverse settings.
-On the state-of-the-art end-to-end parser dots.ocr, we achieve end-to-end speedups of 2.42$\times$, 2.27$\times$, and 3.68$\times$ on the three benchmarks respectively, validating the general applicability of our approach.
-In the following, we focus our analysis on the state-of-the-art end-to-end parser dots.ocr.
+\textbf{Acceleration Performance Across Diverse Document Types and Models.} To comprehensively evaluate the effectiveness of our hierarchical speculative decoding (HSD) approach, we conduct experiments on three benchmarks (OmniDocBench v1.5, olmOCR-Bench, and Ocean-OCR-Bench) across multiple end-to-end parsers, including specialized document parsers (dots.ocr, HunyuanOCR) and general-purpose VLMs (Qwen2.5-VL-7B/3B, Qwen3-VL-8B/2B).
+As shown in \cref{tab:omni,tab:olm,tab:ocean}, HSD consistently delivers positive and substantial speedups across diverse models and benchmarks with no obvious slowdown.
+In particular, on the state-of-the-art end-to-end parser HunyuanOCR, we obtain end-to-end speedups of 2.78$\times$ (OmniDocBench v1.5), 2.46$\times$ (olmOCR-Bench), and 3.29$\times$ (Ocean-OCR-Bench), and observe similar trends on other parsers.
+The speedup magnitude varies by document type, mainly due to differences in output length, layout structure, and draft quality.
+In general, long documents with multiple semantic blocks (e.g., \emph{Newspaper} and \emph{Academic Papers} in OmniDocBench v1.5) offer higher region-level parallelism and thus larger gains, whereas challenging handwritten or degraded scans (e.g., \emph{Old Scans} in olmOCR-Bench) often yield lower-quality drafts, reducing acceptance and limiting acceleration.
+We provide qualitative visualizations in~\cref{sec:qualitative_analysis_speedup} to substantiate these observations.
+Overall, HSD remains broadly effective across end-to-end parsers and document domains, demonstrating strong generality.

-\textbf{Impact of draft quality.} The acceleration performance varies significantly across document types, ranging from 1.39$\times$ to 4.89$\times$ end-to-end speedup on dots.ocr.
-This variation primarily stems from differences in the quality of drafts generated by the pipeline.
-In challenging scenarios with irregular layouts or degraded text, the pipeline generates lower-quality drafts that require more correction steps during verification.
-For instance, the Notes category in OmniDocBench v1.5, which contains highly variable handwriting styles, yields only 1.39$\times$ speedup.
-Similarly, Old Scans in olmOCR-Bench, characterized by degraded historical documents, shows limited acceleration at 1.58$\times$.

-Conversely, documents with regular structure allow the pipeline to produce higher-quality drafts, yielding substantial acceleration.
-The Financial Report category achieves the highest observed end-to-end speedup of 4.89$\times$, benefiting from regular table layouts, which the pipeline parses accurately.
-Ocean-OCR-Bench, with its relatively standardized layouts, likewise achieves a 3.68$\times$ speedup.

-To further examine how draft quality affects our method, we build on the experiments with HunyuanOCR and evaluate speedups under drafts of varying quality.
-First, we use drafts produced by the MinerU2-pipeline~\cite{mineru}, which are slightly lower-quality than those from PP-StructureV3.
-In addition, to more comprehensively study how different pipeline failure modes influence acceleration, we generate drafts of different quality by (1) applying different levels of degradation to the input images of PP-StructureV3, and (2) injecting recognition errors and layout bounding-box jitter into the original PP-StructureV3 outputs to simulate diverse low-quality drafts that may arise in practice.
-Draft quality is measured by draft's score on OmniDocBench v1.5.
-As shown in~\cref{fig:draft_quality}, as draft quality decreases, the speedup achieved by our method degrades only mildly and consistently remains above 2.4$\times$.
-These results demonstrate the robustness and practical applicability of our method under imperfect pipeline-generated drafts across diverse degradation cases.